nomasters/handshake/design-docs/handshake-core.md

 ## Housekeeping

-When the app is opened, it should scan through all chats looking to clean up chat logs.
-This should happen when the app is opened, but also as a part of background operations on some frequency.
+When the app is open, it should scan through all chats looking to clean up chat logs.
+This should happen when the app is open, but also as a part of background operations on some frequency.
 This also goes for querying identity hashmap endpoints for new messages.

 ## State Changes